In this post we discuss why you should train your calf muscles to slow down the ageing process and the best exercises to use.

 Hold the top position for a second before slowly lowering your heels back to just above the floor.

-Standing calf raise.
+Standing calf raise exercise.

 The standing version could be argued to be more functional in relation to walking and running because it matches the length / tension relationships of both.